Admissions & Enrollment

 Check out the new high school curriculum requirements for students graduating high school in 2012 or later.

-State and Two-Year College Test Score Requirements
+State College Test Score Requirements

 Effective Fall 2011, State and Two-Year Colleges may reinstate the SAT/ACT and Freshman Index (FI) requirement for regular freshman admission.